Best alternatives to Gmail to protect your privacy

 This isn't a true end-to-end encryption setup, as it's only implemented server-side.
 However, it should be safe enough for most usage cases.
 You can even add features like two-factor authentication to increase the overall security of your account.

 The email also has fully integrated burner emails.
 If you want to create an online account somewhere and you're worried about spam, you can use them instead of your proper address.
-That can also be useful for online stores, as well.
+That can be useful for online stores, as well.

-The major drawback when compared to Gmail is that the service has no proprietary mobile apps.
+The major drawback when compared to Gmail is that StartMail has no proprietary mobile apps.
 It does support IMAP and SMTP.
 With them, you'll be able to retrieve emails through Apple Mail or Outlook.

-You can test the service with a 30-day free trial.
-It includes 5 emails/day cap and 10 GB of encrypted cloud storage.
-If you'd like to start with premium service, its plans start at $2.50/month.
+You can test StartMail with a 7-day free trial.
+It includes an email address with a StartMail domain or one custom domain, 20GB of encrypted cloud storage, and unlimited email aliases.
+If you'd like to start with premium services, plans start at $2.50/month.

 3. Surfshark Alternative ID – highly secure Gmail alternative